linode/docs/docs/security/visualize-server-security-on-centos-7-with-an-elastic-stack-and-wazuh/index.md

 1. Your Linode should have at least [8GB of RAM](https://www.linode.com/pricing).
 While an Elastic Stack will run on less RAM, the Wazuh Manager will crash if RAM is depleted at any time during use.

-1. Add a Domain Zone, NS record, and A/AAA record for the domain you will use to access your Kibana installation.
+1. Add a domain zone, NS record, and A/AAA record for the domain you will use to access your Kibana installation.
 See the [DNS Manager](/docs/platform/manager/dns-manager-new-manager/#add-a-domain-zone) guide for details.
 If you will access your Kibana instance via your Linode's IP address, you can skip this step.

-1. [Create an SSL Certificate](https://linode.com/docs/security/ssl/install-lets-encrypt-to-create-ssl-certificates/), if you will be using SSL encryption for your Domain.
+1. [Create an SSL Certificate](https://linode.com/docs/security/ssl/install-lets-encrypt-to-create-ssl-certificates/), if you will be using SSL encryption for your domain.

 1. Install NGINX or Apache.
 Visit our guides on how to install a LEMP or LAMP stack for CentOS for help: